dahak-metagenomics/dahak/CONTRIBUTING.md

 Greater!
 The more tools the better.
 A major goal of this project to make more tools easy to use.
 We opted to do this by using or creating containerized tools.
 The [biocontainers project](https://biocontainers.pro) is leading the way in this effort and we've contributed a few things there.
 You're not required to contribute to the biocontainers project to add a tool to this project but the tool must be open source and the image must be stored in a public repository like [Docker hub](https://hub.docker.com) or [quay.io](https://quay.io).
 [Here's](https://docs.docker.com/get-started/#containers-and-virtual-machines) an excellent guide to getting started building containers.
 We're using [Singularity](https://singularity.lbl.gov/docs-docker) to run the containers in our workflows.
 Docker does not need to be installed.

 ## I have a workflow that I'd like to contribute to the project
 Greatest!
 New metagenomics analysis tools are created all the time.
-We're using a small subset that we think encompass the methods that are most commonly used to probe metagenomic communities although we're currently missing a few.
+We're using a small subset that we think encompasses most the methods that are most commonly used to probe metagenomic communities.
 If you want to include a new tool or workflow, create an issue and we can point you in the right direction.
 The critical bits are we're stringing together open-source, containerized tools to make workflows using [Snakemake](https://snakemake.readthedocs.io/en/stable/).
 Take a look here for a [basic example](https://github.com/dahak-metagenomics/dahak/blob/master/workflows/read_filtering/Snakefile) and here for a bit [more flavor](https://github.com/dahak-metagenomics/taco-read-filtering/tree/master/rules/read_filtering).
 This is a work in progress but the second example is where we're headed.

 ## Contributor Code of Conduct